PBarmby/PBarmby.github.io/_drafts/2015-03-03-February-wrapup.markdown

 I did my own travel organization as well and now I have plane and train tickets and hotel reservations; hooray.

+In non-work events, I knit a [sweater](http://ravel.me/Andromeda31/5k4b9) in about 10 days, partly because it was cold and I wanted another sweater, and partly just to see if I could do it by working on one project to the exclusion of everything else.
+(There is probably a lesson there for the stalled paper mentioned above).
+I tried to get into a more regular exercise routine, to make sure I'd be ready for the [Pi Day 5k](http://pi5k.com/) virtual run which I signed up for.
 When I started to write this, I was feeling like February had been kind of a slow month.
 In some ways it was;
 I didn't work too many evening or weekends.
 But writing it all down makes me feel like I accomplished a fair bit.
 Now if I can just write a few papers and land a million-dollar-plus grant..